 The General Internal Medicine Statewide Preceptorship Program (GIMSPP) places students with internists across the state for three or four-week preceptorships during the student's summer break.
 Most are first and second year students, however, third and fourth year students are also eligible.

 Get Experienced.
-The GIMSPP student application is now available.
-Apply Now!
-The deadline for applications is midnight on February 25, 2015.
+The GIMSPP student application is now closed.
 Matching begins in March for preceptorships beginning in May.
 Stipends will not be offered this year, but TXACP is working hard to restore funding to the program.
 If you have questions regarding the program, contact Laura Tolin at firstname.lastname@example.org.

 Get Involved.
 If you are available to serve as a preceptor this summer, please fill out the application.
 Please fill out this form to inform us of your schedule, availability, and your level of participation in the year 2015 preceptorship program.
 We are always in need of preceptors and appreciate all of our current active preceptors that devote their summers to teaching students internal medicine.